In this post, you will learn:

 Even if your living room or dining room does not already have a fireplace, you can easily add one during your farmhouse makeover.
 A freestanding electric fireplace is every bit as efficient as an insert.
 It’s also quite simple to install, since all you have to do is choose a spot on any wall and plug in the unit.

-A freestanding fireplace offers the added advantages of ready-made modern farmhouse style.
+A freestanding fireplace offers the added advantages of a ready-made modern farmhouse style.
 For instance, any MagikFlame model, from the Trinity to the Churchill, complements the crisp, clean decor scheme handsomely.

 Unlike some of the built-in electric fireplaces on the market, these feature classic design details that highlight the chic design of your modern farmhouse living room.
 The Churchill model fits into a corner and presents a roomy place for your mantel decor too.

-A hand-thrown pot in blue and white, a white berry garland and a framed photograph make lovely mantel decor in keeping with your modern farmhouse theme.
+A hand-thrown pot in blue and white, a white berry garland, and a framed photograph make lovely mantel decor in keeping with your modern farmhouse theme.
 You could also go more minimalist with a single vase of garden roses.
 Remember, keep it clean and uncluttered to achieve the modern theme.

 An electric fireplace is ideal as a modern farmhouse fireplace.
 It stays relatively cool, so you don’t have to worry about flammable fireplace design.
 The infrared heater that radiates warmth is enclosed within the firebox, so it poses no burn risk to children and pets.
 You can set items on the mantel or on the floor beside the firebox without worrying about fire danger.